reeveng/docs/src/lib/blogposts/interview-with-gpt.md

 ## What are some of the daily challenges you face due to depression, and how do you navigate them?

-Not necessarily due to depression, but talking with people and interacting with them in a positive way requires a constant and concious effort.
+Not necessarily due to depression, but talking with people and interacting with them in a positive way requires a constant and conscious effort.

 ## What are your goals for the future in terms of managing your depression and overall well-being?